CIS-3500/ideation/round4/team-07.md

 ### API, Libraries, and Frameworks - YY

-_[- List any APIs, libraries, or frameworks that you plan to use in your Chrome Extension.]_
-_[- Include links to the documentation or other relevant resources.]_
-_[- Explain very briefly how you will use these tools in your project, one sentence per item.]_

 For this Chrome Extension, we plan to use the Google Finance API to obtain currency ratios on specific dates.

 Google Finance API: Documentation, Yahoo Finance API